The molecular form of reduced uranium in the subsurface is affected by common sediment constituents.

-This research is part of the Subsurface Science Scientific Focus Area at Argonne National Laboratory (ANL), which is supported by the U.S. Department of Energy (DOE), Office of Science, Office of Biological and Environmental Research, Subsurface Biogeochemical Research program.
-Use of the Electron Microscopy Center at ANL and the Advanced Photon Source is supported by DOE’s Office of Science, Office of Basic Energy Sciences.
+This research is part of the Subsurface Science Scientific Focus Area at Argonne National Laboratory (ANL), which is supported by the Subsurface Biogeochemical Research Program of the Office of Biological and Environmental Research, within the U.S. Department of Energy DOE) Office of Science.
+Use of the Electron Microscopy Center and the Advanced Photon Source at ANL is supported by the Office of Basic Energy Sciences within the DOE Office of Science.
 MRCAT/EnviroCAT operations are supported by DOE and the MRCAT/EnviroCAT member institutions.
-All work at ANL was under contract DE-AC02-06CH11357.
+All work at ANL was under Contract DE-AC02-06CH11357.

 Subsurface Science Scientific Focus Area at Argonne National Laboratory